pratyushtewari/exif-scripts/README.md

 Well … now — pick your options:

-### Option 1 - In case you need to pick the date from the file name
+### Option 1 - In case you need to pick the date from the file name.
+This is pretty flexible and fuzzy parser but if you want it to be absolutely sure then you can remane the file to include yyyymmdd_hhmmss and remove all the other number before it (after is OK).

 ```jsx
 exiftool "-FileModifyDate<filename" −overwrite_original -S -m -progress -ee -q -q ./